 In short, I’m the Girl, and this is my Guide.
 Welcome.

-I’m Director of The Otobos Group, which is a project communications consultancy.
+I’m Director of Otobos Consultants Ltd, a consultancy that focuses on project management copywriting.
 We help people tell the story of their project more effectively.

 You can find me on Google+.

-The views expressed on this site are mine only, and don’t represent those of any employer past or present with whom I have worked.
+The views expressed on this site are mine only, and don’t represent those of any employer or client past or present with whom I have worked.